4nshuman/Foodie_chatbot/data/nlu.md

 - that would be it, nothing else
 - nothing else, bye
 - no, not right now.
+- no, thanks
+- nothing else
+- no, not needed
+- no thanks
+- no, don't need that
+- not needed
+- no, that would be it

 ## intent:thank
 - thanks